-- A person over age 62 or person who has a permanent disability that prevents them from getting and/or keeping employment. - A person under age 62 and over 18 who is the only caretaker for a disabled/elderly household member. - Discretionary exemption for households with only one adult who does not have disability status or who, due to limitations of employment experience, education or training, or other significant barriers unlikely to be overcome, is unable to earn sufficient income to meet the rent requirement. - Households with one or two adults, neither of whom have disability status, who are over age 50, and who do not have children residing in the household. - Households receiving TANF Cash Assistance with one adult member who has been determined "not mandatory for work" by DCF.
+- Elderly/Disabled Status All adult household members age 62 or over, or who have disability status that prevents employment. - Temporary Medical Exemption verified medical condition of a household member lasting longer than 3 months that limits or that prevents work activities.
+Must be certified to by a licensed physician or medical practitioner. - Discretionary Exemption households with only one adult who does not have elderly/disability status and who, due to limitations of employment experience, education or training, or other significant barriers, is unable to earn sufficient income to meet the MTW minimum rent requirement. - Work Requirement Exemption Only Households receiving TANF Cash Assistance with one adult member who has been determined "not mandatory for work" by DCF.
 The household will receive assistance under the MTW rent structure, but the person will not be subject to the work requirement.